lfryerdavis/anisohedral/README.md

 ## Background

+Empirically, most isohedral tilings satisfy Conway's Criterion using the tiles' boundary.
+However, to the author's knowledge, there is no corresponding criteria for anisohedral tilings.
+This work is a first step in finding anisohedral tiling criteria for polyforms.
+By using the topological equivalence between the Laves tilings and isohedral tilings, we set up a method to extract equivalent anisohedral topologies.
+This will then be compared with equivalent boundary words to determine criteria for anisohedral tilings.

 ## Installing the Software

 You will need to download the software for the ear cutting triangulation algorithm at [https://github.com/mapbox/earcut](https://github.com/mapbox/earcut.hpp).
 This is just one header file.